Open-Source-Drilling-Community/drillbotics-guidelines/docs/tracks/group-b/overview.md

 - Monthly updates, a Phase I design report (optional short video), and a Phase II test package (presentation, datasets, logs).
 - Directional survey data with required metadata and error model; logs that show autonomous survey processing and acceptance/override flags.
-- Evidence of closed‑loop control using downhole measurements, and test/calibration documentation for sensors.
+- Evidence of closed-loop control using downhole measurements, and test/calibration documentation for sensors.

 Full details and file naming live on the Deliverables & Testing page.